stackrox/collector/docs/how-to-start.md

         - name: COLLECTOR_CONFIG
           value: |
             '{"tlsConfig":{"caCertPath":"/var/run/secrets/stackrox.io/certs/ca.pem","clientCertPath":"/var/run/secrets/stackrox.io/certs/cert.pem","clientKeyPath":"/var/run/secrets/stackrox.io/certs/key.pem"}}'
-        # This will direct collector to run under GDB
+      # Use command and args to override the entrypoint to run under GDB
+      command:
-        - name: COLLECTOR_PRE_ARGUMENTS
+      - gdbserver
-          value: gdbserver 0.0.0.0:1337
+      - 0.0.0.0:1337
+      args:
+      - collector
       image: quay.io/stackrox-io/collector:<your-built-tag-here>
       # Expose the port GDB will be listening on
       ports:
       - containerPort: 1337
         name: gdb
         protocol: TCP
 ```

 Once the configuration is applied, the collector pod will restart and wait for a GDB client to connect to it.